nils-mathieu/piscine-rust/module-02.md

 ```

 The name of a color is determined using the following rules, applied in order.
 The first rule that
-`match`es the input color should be selected.
+`match`es the input color must be selected.

 * The color `Color(0, 0, 0)` is "pure black".
 * The color `Color(255, 255, 255)` is "pure white".